-- 1. Honest Effort In addition to the USRowing definition of race cadence, honest effort will be enforced if an intentional slowdown is observed.
+- 1. Honest Effort Honest effort will be enforced if an intentional slowdown is observed.
 Crews will be expected to maintain a race pace, which will be perceived in reasonable conditions as a minimum stroke rating for the Eight boats of 32+.
 The referee will give instructions to the crew to increase its speed.
 If the crew does not respond, a red flag will be raised immediately after the completion of the race, and the crew will be advised of a possible violation.
-Within 10 minutes of the completion of the race, a jury comprised of members of the committee and selected referee/judges will be convened to determine if a violation of the rule occurred.
+Within 10 minutes of the completion of the race, a jury comprised of members of the committee and selected referees will be convened to determine if a violation of the rule occurred.
 A representative of a competing institution may challenge the Honest Effort rule regardless of an official's notification, within 30 minutes of the race.
 A penalty may be imposed on the involved boat, which may result in NOT advancing or receiving team points for that boat.
 In addition, if the final result/time or future results indicate that honest effort was not given by a specific crew, then that institution will be subject to the provisions of the misconduct policy. - 2.
 NCAA rules regarding uniforms will be applied. - 3.
-At least the last 500 meters of the race will be announced. - 4.
-Participation by male coxswains is not permitted.
-Race results against boats using male coxswains will not count toward rankings or selections.
+At least the last 500 meters of the race will be announced.